-• A four-bar single-note rhythm on the 6th string (low E), containing rhythms drawn from semibreves (whole notes), minims (half notes) and crotchets (quarter notes).
+- A four-bar melody on the 1st string (high E), on the notes E, F and G, played in minims; - A four-bar single-note rhythm on the 6th string (low E), containing rhythms drawn from semibreves (whole notes), minims (half notes) and crotchets (quarter notes).

-All sight reading tests at Debut should be performed at the minimum tempo of J = 60.
+All sight reading tests at Debut should be performed at the minimum tempo of \downarrow = 60.